This Registry-Registrar Agreement (this "Agreement") is between

 Holders.
 In its registration agreement with each Registered Name

-defend and hold harmless Registry Operator, its subsidiaries, affiliates,
+indemnify, defend and hold harmless Registry Operator, its subsidiaries,

-any and all claims, demands, losses, costs, expenses, causes of action
+assigns, from any and all claims, demands, losses, costs, expenses,

 TLD, Registrar shall submit complete data as required by technical and

-to Registrar from time to time.
-Registrar shall be responsible for verifying
+Registrar from time to time.
+Registrar shall be responsible for

-the accuracy of the data submitted to the Registry Operator.
-Registrar
+verifying the accuracy of the data submitted to the Registry Operator.

 3.6.
 Security.
 Registrar shall develop and